mmalenta/docker_tutorial/README.md

 **<h3>Section length: 20 minutes</h3>**

 We now know the basics of managing Docker images and containers.
-We know we can download an existing image and launch a container based on it.
-That might be all that we need - Docker has been around since 2013 so there exists a plethora of images that contain some of the most popular software.
-Just go to the [Docker Hub](https://hub.docker.com/search?q=&type=image) and see for yourself how many images there are available **(8,125,970 at the time of writing)**.
+We learned how to download an existing image and launch a container based on it.
+That might be all that you need in the end.
+Docker has been around since 2013, and you can many images that contain some of the most popular software.
+Often they will be enough to meet your needs.
+Just go to the [**Docker Hub**](https://hub.docker.com/search?q=&type=image) and see for yourself how many images there are available **(8,125,970 at the time of writing)**.

-Chances are however that you work in a specialised field and none of these millions of images will do what you need.
-One of the main driving forces behind the incresing use of container is the ability for the developer to package their own software inside the image and provide end users with a reproducible development environment.
+Chances are however that you work in a specialised field and none of these millions of images will do what you need, or they do, but not exactly how you would like them to.
+One of the main driving forces behind the increasing use of containers is the ability for the developers to package their software inside the image and provide end users with a stable environment.
 You can do it with your software as well, and that is what we are going to do now.

- **<h3>Buid a simple Docker image</h3>**
+ **<h3>Build a simple Docker image</h3>**

   The development of every Docker image starts with a Dockerfile.
 It is a recipe that contains a series of commands for installing and configuring software packages included in your image.
-As we will see above, we can think of a Dockefile as a collection of regular shell expressions combined with an extra Docker syntax that tells Docker what to do.
-If you have used a *nix system before, the Dockerfile shown below should look familiar.
+As we will see below, we can think of a Dockerfile as a collection of regular shell expressions combined with an extra Docker syntax that tells Docker how to construct the image.
+  If you have used a *nix system before, this Dockerfile should look familiar:

 ```docker
 FROM ubuntu:18.04

 WORKDIR /software